-A prostate biopsy involves taking a tissue sample from a person’s prostate to check for signs of cancer.
+A prostate biopsy procedure involves taking a tissue sample from the prostate to check for signs of cancer.
 The procedure is often uncomfortable, not painful, and a person will recover within days.

 Prostate cancer is a common form of cancer in natal males.
 It affects the prostate gland, a small part of the reproductive system below the bladder but in front of the rectum.
 The prostate produces a fluid that makes up the majority part of semen.

 This article explains the prostate biopsy procedure, including what to expect before and afterward.